 Even with financial aid and knowledge, sometimes people hesitate in taking a step towards empowerment for lack of moral support and confidence.

-By being a support motivating and encouraging him to take action and mentoring him or coaching him, we can nudge a person towards economic empowerment.
+By being supportive, motivating, and encouraging him to take action and mentoring him or coaching him, we can nudge a person towards economic empowerment.

 When people don’t believe they are capable, it helps when someone else believes in their capabilities until a time when they start believing in themselves.